IBM/R-IBMDB/README.md

-# RDB2
+# R-IBMDB
-RDB2 is a limited ODBC based interface between R and DB2.
+R-IBMDB is a limited ODBC based interface between R and DB2.
 It offers much more efficient reads and writes from R dataframes to DB2 tables than generic packages such as RJDBC and RODBC, especially for large datasets

 ## Installation ##

-Package installation steps are in install_notebook_library.sh in the RWE-Notebooks repo
+Package installation steps are in the install.sh script

-The RDB2.zip file is created in Jenkins job

 ```
 WHC-RWE-Dev/RWE_Notebooks_libraries_Nightly